 - Reflection and evaluation of teaching and learning: practical reflection of teaching and learning; critical reflection of teaching and learning.

 For all certification areas, consult the Teacher Education Handbook and your Education advisor for further details.

 Certification in Elementary School (P-5)

 For Elementary School certification, the candidate completes a major in Elementary Education and a minor that satisfies Georgetown College graduation requirements.
-To be recommended for certification as a teacher, a candidate must complete all requirements for the Kentucky Provisional Certificate and successfully complete the appropriate PRAXIS examinations.
+To be recommended for certification as a teacher, a candidate must complete all requirements for the Kentucky Provisional Certificate, complete all Teacher Education Program Checkpoint requirements (1,2, and 3), and successfully complete the appropriate PRAXIS examinations.